haampie/IncompleteLU.jl/readme.md

 col and row are the .'s, updated by the x's.
 ```

-At step `k` we load (part of) a row and column of the matrix `A`, and subtract the previous rows and columns.
+At step `k` we load (part of) a row and column of the matrix `A`, and subtract the previous rows and columns times a scalar (basically a SpMV product).
 The problem is that our matrix is column-major, so that loading a row is not cheap.
-Secondly, it makes sense to store the `L` factor column-wise and the `U` factor row-wise, yet we need access to a row of `L` and a column of `U`.
+Secondly, it makes sense to store the `L` factor column-wise and the `U` factor row-wise (so that we can append columns and rows without data movement), yet we need access to a row of `L` and a column of `U`.

 The latter problem can be worked around without expensive searches.
 It's basically smart bookkeeping: going from step `k` to `k+1` requires updating indices to the next nonzero of each row of `U` after column `k`.
 If you now store for each column of `U` a list of nonzero indices, this is the moment you can update it.
 Similarly for the `L` factor.

 The matrix `A` can be read row by row as well with the same trick.

 ## Accumulating a new sparse row or column
-At each step a temporary column or row of the `L` and `U` factors is created as a linear combination of previous columns and rows.
-We don't get these values in sorted order.
-At this point the fastest structure for keeping track of the indices of the temporary vector is just insertion sort using `InsertableSparseVector`.
-Another possibility is `SparseVectorAccumulator` which delays sorting until the temporary vector is copied to the `L` or `U` factor.
+Throughout the steps two temporary row and column accumulators are used to store the linear combinations of previous sparse rows and columns.
+There are two implementations of this accumulator: the `SparseVectorAccumulator` performs insertion in `O(1)`, but stores the indices unordered; therefore a sort is required when appending to the `SparseMatrixCSC`.
+The `InsertableSparseVector` performs insertion sort, which can be slow, but turns out to be fast in practice.
+The latter is a result of insertion itself being an `O(1)` operation due to a linked list structure, and the fact that sorted vectors are added, so that the linear scan does not have to restart at each insertion.

+The advantage of `SparseVectorAccumulator` over `InsertableSparseVector` is that the former postpones sorting until after dropping, while `InsertableSparseVector` also performs insertion sort on dropped values.

 ## Example